 PVC vs Poly Tarps - Which One Should You Choose?

-Not all tarps are created equal.
-If you’re a builder, owner builder or insurer looking for reliable weather protection, the choice usually comes down to PVC tarps or poly tarps.
-While both have their uses, the differences in durability, safety and cost over time are significant.
+When it comes to protecting a building site, a roof or commercial assets from the weather, the choice usually comes down to PVC tarps or poly tarps.
+While both have their uses, the differences in durability, safety, cost and environmental impact over time are significant.
+Here’s what you need to know before making the call.

 Here’s what you need to know before making the call.

 Poly tarps are made from woven polyethylene.
 They’re cheap, lightweight and widely available from hardware stores.
-Builders often buy them as a quick fix, but they have major downsides.
+Builders often buy them as a quick fix but they have major downsides.

 The downsides of poly tarps: